elmar/aptitude-robot/README.md

     cd ..
     ls -l *.deb

-This will generate a Debian package that you can install with dpkg
+This will generate a Debian package that you can install with dpkg:

     sudo dpkg -i *.deb